St Winifred’s Catholic Primary School

 Early Years Policy

-‘Every child deserves the best possible start in life and support to fulfil their potential.
-A child’s experience in the early years has a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right and it provides the foundation for children to make the most of their abilities and talents as they grow up.’
+‘Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
+Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
+A secure, safe and happy childhood is important in its own right.
+Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up’.

 The Early Years Foundation Stage applies to children from birth to the end of the reception year.
 At St Winifred’s Catholic Primary School children are admitted to reception in the September following their fourth birthday.